Last updated on 5th December 2022

 Extra materials are required.

-Some materials already used, and work already done, might be rendered redundant.
+Some materials already used, and work already done, are suddenly rendered redundant.

-Of course, these changes may all be possible – but there are sure to be considerations in terms of the budget, timelines that need to be accommodated and factored in.
+Of course, these changes may all be possible – but there are sure to be considerations in terms of the budget and timelines that need to be accommodated and factored in.

 Just going ahead and accepting ‘creep’ without fully considering and addressing every implication and making sure everything still adds up, is the clearest path to loss, damage and failure!